chinthakadd/chinthaka316.github.io/_posts/2020-12-19-Java-equals-and-hashCode-Methods.md

 ---
 layout: post
-title: Refreshing Memory & Have a Little Deeper Look at Java equals() and hashCode() Methods
+title: Refresh Memory While Having a Deeper Look at Java equals() and hashCode() Methods
 ---

 I was writing a small piece of code for a Proof of Concept, and required to write an equals method and was wondering if I had given thought to it in my career of 8 years.
 Yes I know it, but do I really know it enough.
 This was the revision exercise I did, which I thought of sharing as an simplistic article with everyone.